YK7188/YK_Lab/21-Validate MFA functions/README.md

 # Authentication Methods Policy

-This determines which authentication methods are available tenant-wide.
+This determines which authentication methods are allowed and available for users in the tenant.

 <img src="https://github.com/YK7188/YK_Lab1/blob/main/docs/images/21-MFA%20function/11.Auth_Method.jpg" width="600">

-When a method is enabled, it appears as an available method when a user with no MFA method registered:
+When a method is enabled, it can become available during MFA registration or in the My Sign-ins portal depending on the method type and sign-in scenario.

 - Encounters a prompt to register an MFA method (Let's keep your account secure) > add a sign-in method as shown below.